hasibul9303/test2/README.md

 Hello Everyone!!:wave:
 This is a demo repository which has been created as an initiative to make my friends understand GitHub.

-Thanks for the awesome responses in the [Demo Repository(test)](https://github.com/starhasibul/test) We are on Day 2 of this initiative and today you all need to upload a C Program here.
+Thanks for the awesome responses in the [Demo Repository(test)](https://github.com/starhasibul/test).
+We are on Day 2 of this initiative and today you all need to upload a C Program here.

 ## Rules for Uploading:--
-Give the name of the file as yourname.c .
-For example, Hasibul.c On the first line of the program mention the name of program using comment lines.
+- Give the name of the file as yourname.c .
+For example, Hasibul.c
+- On the first line of the program mention the name of program using comment.